Welcome to the Norfolk Family History SocietyFormerly the Norfolk & Norwich Genealogical Society - Founded in 1968

 The Society's collection of genealogical resources encompass parish register transcripts, monumental inscriptions, census returns, wills, family trees, pedigrees, photographs, Norwich birth & death returns and a wide range of published work to help trace your family's Norfolk origins.

-New Members are always welcome so why not consider joining the Society and enjoy the benefits membership offers, including the Norfolk Ancestor journal which is free to members.
+New Members are always welcome so why not consider joining the Society and enjoy the benefits membership offers, including the Norfolk Ancestor journal and NORS online research which are free to members.

 Groups of the Society operate in South Norfolk and London.
 Each group organises a varied programme of talks and meetings for people to enjoy and learn more about aspects of family history research.
 If you are interested in attending, full details of future talks are detailed in our schedule of events.